youssefelgenany/GUC-Internship_System/README.md

 # GUC-Internship_System
- React-based front-end prototype for the GUC Internship System, demonstrating intuitive UI flows and responsiveness, with dummy data in place of a backend.
+This repository contains the complete Milestone 2 front-end prototype for the GUC Internship Management System.
+Built with React and plain JavaScript, it covers all specified UI screens—student and company profiles, internship listings and applications, evaluation dashboards, and report views—using dummy data to simulate real interactions.
+The design adheres to UX best practices taught in lectures, featuring a cohesive color palette, responsive layouts, clear navigation, and user feedback mechanisms.